sparkfunX/Artemis_Global_Tracker/Tools/README.md

 First select the message fields (MOFIELDS) that you want the tracker to send.
 If you are going to use the Mapper (see below) to track the tracker, you need to select **DATETIME**, **LAT**, **LON**, **ALT**, **SPEED** and **HEAD**.
 Tick the _Include_ checkbox for **MOFIELDS** too otherwise the settings will not be updated.
-The Mapper expects text messages so ensure the FLAGS1 _Send message in binary format_ box is not ticked.
+The Mapper expects text messages, while the Message Translator can translate binary messages.
+Depending on which program you want to use, either tick the FLAGS1 _Send message in binary format_ box or ensure it is not ticked.
 Tick the **FLAGS1** _Include_ checkbox too to make sure FLAGS1 is updated.
 Click _Calculate Config_ to generate the configuration message.

 You can upload the configuration to a tracker locally by:
   - Connecting the tracker via a USB-C cable